 A strong team of family settlement lawyers

 Intermingling of finances is natural in most de facto and marital relationships and can even occur in short-term relationships.
-No matter the nature of your relationship, call us today for a complimentary chat to explore your options.
+No matter the nature of your relationship, call us today for a free consultation to explore your legal options.

 Property settlement can be reached by agreement at any time after separation, however time limits do apply should you wish to apply to the Court for a property settlement order.
 For married couples, you have one year from the date that your divorce becomes effective.
 For de facto couples, you have two years from the date of final separation.

 What is property settlement?

 Property settlement is the process of dividing the assets and liabilities of the relationship in a just and equitable manner.
 Every family is unique and an equitable split of any assets will be dependant on a number of factors.
 Generally there are five steps involved in the property settlement process: